 Section 1A AA913SFA1T

 Section 1B AA913SFA2T

-Grade: 11-12 Prerequisite: Woodworking 1
+Grade: 11-12 Prerequisite: Building Const.
+2

-Credit: .5 per course Career Tech
+Credit: .5 per course CTE

-This class is geared for students interested in the design, plan and build process.
+This class is geared for students interested in the

+design, plan and build process.
 Skills developed in this

-class is for students who are passionate about woodworking.
+class is for students s who are passionate about

+woodworking.